pscholl/grtool/doc/postprocess.md

 # EXAMPLES

- This an example of using the ClassLabelChangeFilter.
+ This an example of the majority filter, which will ouput the major label over an N-sized window with an overlap.
+Note that the default overlap is 50%, which is why the last line is repeated.

     echo "NULL NULL
     > label label